Excelsior Crime Rate Trends — San Francisco

 Excelsior is a working-class residential neighborhood in southeastern San Francisco, defined by the commercial spine of Mission Street and rows of single-family homes climbing the surrounding hills.
 It has a quieter, suburban feel relative to the city center, with deep neighborhood roots along the Mission Street corridor.

-Nine categories moved in Excelsior this March — four ran below trend as one-month signals and five registered as sustained structural shifts.
-The overall shape is broadly and persistently downward across both violent and property crime, with no fresh spikes in the mix.
+Eight categories moved in Excelsior this April — four ran below trend in the month and four registered as sustained structural shifts.
+The overall shape is a broad property and violent crime decline, not a single outlier pulling the average down.

 Notable signals 4